joncoop/js-cart/INSTRUCTIONS.md

 ## Product options

 Here's an example of how you can have options for a product such as size or color.
-Each option does need to be listed individually in the cart.js configuration section.
-Notice that the button is disabled unless a selection is made.
+The values for each option correspond to individual products in the cart.js configuration section.Notice that the button is disabled unless a selection is made.
 Be sure that the first option has a value of `""`.

 ```html
 <h3>Doomahitchy - $20.00</h3>